Louisville Memorial Auditorium

 - Louisville Memorial Auditorium Foundation, Inc. was created as a fundraising non-profit organization focusing to preserve the facility, add modern heat and air systems, update the seating, lighting & sound systems and plaster repairs, while supporting the ongoing preservation of the Pilcher Pipe Organ and historic flag collection.

 - The Wyncote Foundation awarded a $75,000 matching grant to the Foundation for further restoration of the World’s Largest Pilcher Pipe Organ.
-The William H. Bauer Foundation is donating an additional $33,000 to suport the project.
+The William H. Bauer Foundation is donating an additional $33,000 to support the project.

 - Grant applications and fundraising efforts are planned to preserve the historic flag collection from World Wars I and II.
 Improving the ventilation of the flag cases will be a priority.
 Last year the cases were cleaned and more energy efficient lighting was installed.